 This single-center study enrolled 41 adult women admitted to the Coronary Care Unit for AMI, as defined by the Fourth Universal Definition of Myocardial Infarction [10], between January 2022 and April 2023.
-Our hospital is a specialized university clinical center dedicated to cardiovascular diseases.
-The diagnosis of AMI was established based on the presence of anginal symptoms coupled with evidence of myocardial injury, as indicated by elevated cardiac troponin T (cTnT) or creatine kinase MB isoenzyme (CK-MB) levels, with at least one measurement exceeding the 99th percentile upper reference limit.
-Exclusion criteria included ischemic symptoms lasting > 72 hours, pregnancy, active infections, neoplasia, autoimmune or inflammatory disorders, blood dyscrasias, recent surgery, or end-stage kidney or heart disease.
-Eleven men were included as a comparison group and met the same criteria, except for sexspecific exclusions.
+The hospital is a specialized university clinical center focused on cardiovascular diseases.
+AMI diagnosis was based on the presence of anginal symptoms along with evidence of myocardial injury, indicated by elevated cardiac troponin T (cTnT) or creatine kinase-MB (CK-MB) levels, with at least one measurement exceeding the 99th percentile upper reference limit.
+Exclusion criteria included ischemic symptoms lasting more than 72 h, pregnancy, active infection, malignancy, autoimmune or inflammatory disorders, blood dyscrasias, recent surgery, or end-stage kidney or heart disease.
+Eleven men were included as a comparison group and met the same inclusion and exclusion criteria, except for those specific to female sex.
 Natural menopause was defined as the absence of menstruation for at least 12 consecutive months, in the absence of medical or pathological causes [11].
 Women receiving hormone replacement therapy (HRT) or hormonal contraceptives were excluded.